CK Museum

 The museum will send you a reproduction agreement that includes the cost of your reproductions and their intended use.
 You should review the agreement as it outlines your legal responsibilities regarding the reproductions you will receive.

-include cash, debit, or credit at the museum or credit over the phone.
+Return the signed reproduction agreement and payment to the museum.
+Payment options include cash, debit, or credit at the museum or credit over the phone.
 Museum staff will send you the reproductions.

 Contact Information: